 We highlighted three main dimensions, the number of market participants, total traded volumes in a year and the churn rate.
 We also presented the maturity index that was given by the authors.
 TTF in all dimension archived better results than the other two hubs.
 Interestingly, the total number of market participants is very similar between TTF and PSV with 130 and 118 players respectively, but the number of active market participants shows the real difference.
 While at TTF there are more than 40 active market participants, at PSV and CEGH these numbers are 18 and 15, respectively.
-While at PSV only 15% percent of all participants is actively trading, this value 28% percent in the case of Austria.
+Based on these figures given by Heather and Petrovich (2017), only 15% percent of all participants is actively trading at PSV, while this value is 28% percent in the case of Austria.
 This means that in Austria the role of the hub in natural gas trade seems to be relatively more important than in Italy.